benchANT/YCSB/cassandra4/README.md

 - `cassandra.username`
 - `cassandra.password`
   - Optional user name and password for authentication.
-See http://docs.datastax.com/en/cassandra/2.0/cassandra/security/security_config_native_authenticate_t.html for details.

 - `cassandra.path`
   - The path to the connection bundle

-* `cassandra.requestconsistencylevel`
-  * Default value is `QUORUM`
-  - Consistency level for reads and writes, respectively.
-See the [DataStax documentation](http://docs.datastax.com/en/cassandra/2.0/cassandra/dml/dml_config_consistency_c.html) for details.

 * `cassandra.maxconnections`
-* `cassandra.coreconnections`
-  * Defaults for max and core connections can be found here: https://datastax.github.io/java-driver/2.1.8/features/pooling/#pool-size.
-Cassandra 2.0.X falls under protocol V2, Cassandra 2.1+ falls under protocol V3.
+  * The maximum umber of concurrent connections.
 * `cassandra.connecttimeoutmillis`
-* `cassandra.readtimeoutmillis`
+* `cassandra.requesttimeoutmillis`
-  * Defaults for connect and read timeouts can be found here: https://docs.datastax.com/en/drivers/java/2.0/com/datastax/driver/core/SocketOptions.html.
+  * The connection and request timeout.